India among over 90 nations without paid paternity leave for new dads: UNICEF

-Almost two-thirds of the world's children under one year old – nearly 90 million – live in countries where their fathers are not entitled by law to a single day of paid paternity leave, the UNICEF analysis said.
+The research also suggests that when children positively interact with their fathers, they have better psychological health, self-esteem and life-satisfaction in the long-term, UNICEF said.

-India is among almost 90 countries in the world without national policies in place that ensure new fathers get adequate paid time off with their newborn babies, according to a new UNICEF analysis.
+India is among almost 90 countries in the world which do not have national policies in place that ensure new fathers get adequate paid time off with their newborn babies, according to a new UNICEF analysis.

-Almost two-thirds of the world's children under one year old – nearly 90 million – live in countries where their fathers are not entitled by law to a single day of paid paternity leave, the UNICEF analysis said.
+Almost two-thirds of the world's children under one-year old – nearly 90 million – live in countries where their fathers are not entitled by law to a single day of paid paternity leave, the UN agency said.

 The UN agency noted that around the world, momentum for family-friendly policies was growing.
 It cited the example of India, where officials are proposing a Paternity Benefit Bill for consideration in the next session of Parliament which would allow fathers up to three months of paid paternity leave.